 It Has Extraordinary Geometric Basalt Columns

 Fingal Cave’s design is reminiscent of a science-fiction movie.
-Each of the fractured columns has an identical perfect hexagon at its center, which gives it a chilling or mystical sensation.
-Scientists have found that scientific explanations are simple, yet they are not from another planet, of course.
+Each fractured column has an identical perfect hexagon at its center, giving it a chilling or mystical sensation.
+Scientists have found that scientific explanations are simple, yet they are not from another planet.
 These neat six-sided pillars are incredibly inspiring.

-It is also known as the “Cave of Melody” because of the strange and wonderful acoustics that can be heard inside.
-The hexagonal columns act as natural amplifiers, making the waves sound like they are crashing right next to you. earing the roar of the sea from within the cave is an experience you’ll never forget.
+It is also known as the “Cave of Melody” because of its strange and wonderful acoustics.
+The hexagonal columns act as natural amplifiers, making the waves sound like they are crashing right next to you.
+Hearing the sea’s roar from within the cave is an experience you’ll never forget.

 It Was Featured in a Song by Gerry Rafferty

-Given the amazing rock formations and basalt pillars, The Cave of Melody was featured in Gerry Rafferty’s song “The Cave of Harmony”, which was released in 1978.
+Given the amazing rock formations and basalt pillars, The Cave of Melody was featured in Gerry Rafferty’s song “The Cave of Harmony,” released in 1978.

-The song tells the story of a man who falls in love with the roar of the sea from within the cave an experience you’ll never forget.
-The Cave of Melody was also featured in Gerry Rafferty’s song “The Cave of Harmony”, which was released in 1978.
+The song tells the story of a man who falls in love with the roar of the sea from within the cave, which is an experience you’ll never forget.
+The Cave of Melody was also featured in Gerry Rafferty’s song “The Cave of Harmony,” released in 1978.
 The song tells the story of a man who falls in love with a woman he meets in the cave.

 Fingal’s Cave is a Site of Historic Importance